-This was also the year that three major coups in Liverpool presents Sgt Pepper at 50, Armed Forces Day (National Event) and British Style Collective presented by The Clothes Show took place.
-All that, and much more, are listed in our event highlights for 2017 below.
+This was also the year that three major coups happened with ‘Sgt Pepper at 50’, ‘Armed Forces Day’ and ‘British Style Collective’ presented by The Clothes Show all taking place in the city.
+All that, and much more, are listed in our event highlights below.

-Chinese New Year 2017
+Chinese New Year

-For Chinese New Year 2017: The Year of the Rooster, we pulled out all the stops, as from Friday 27 – Sunday 29 January, we blended traditional Chinese celebrations with interactive fun – through an Augmented Reality trail – and visual spectacle, as Illuminos‘Jingwei & The Ocean projections took over the Chinese Arch, The Arch Building and the Black-E.
+The city pulled out all the stops in 2017 to welcome The Year of the Rooster as part of the Chinese New Year celebrations.
+From Friday 27 to Sunday 29 January, traditional Chinese activities were blended with interactive fun – through an Augmented Reality trail – and visual spectacles, as Illuminos’ ‘Jingwei & The Ocean’ projections took over the Chinese Arch, The Arch Building and the Black-E.

 50 Summers of Love

-1967 saw some of the biggest cultural shifts of a generation and the moment the avant-garde forced its way into the mainstream.
-Never a city to shy from getting involved, Liverpool played a big part in this movement – it was the year that Sgt Pepper’s Lonely Hearts Club Band was released by four local lads, The Mersey Sound poetry was published, the Metropolitan Cathedral opened and homosexuality was decriminalised in the UK.
+1967 saw some of the biggest cultural shifts of a generation and was ultimately the moment that avant-garde forced its way into the mainstream.
+Never a city to shy away from getting involved, Liverpool played a big part in this movement.
+It was the year that ‘Sgt Pepper’s Lonely Hearts Club Band’ was released by four local lads, ‘The Mersey Sound’ poetry was published, the Metropolitan Cathedral opened and homosexuality was decriminalised in the UK.

-In 2017, the Liverpool City Region celebrated the famous Summer of Love by hosting 67-17: 50 Summers of Love – a season of events and performances inspired by the golden anniversary of the Summer of Love between 12 April – 3 September.
+Fast forward to 2017, the Liverpool City Region celebrated the famous ‘Summer of Love’ by hosting ’67-17: 50 Summers of Love’, which saw a season of events and performances span the weeks from 12 April to 3 September.

 Bluecoat Display Centre, Milapfest, The Bluecoat, Metropolitan Cathedral, LightNight, Rock ‘n’ Roll Marathon, Sound City 2017, Royal Liverpool Philharmonic Orchestra, Africa Oye, Squash Nutrition, Open Eye Gallery, Liverpool Arab Arts Festival, Young DaDaFest, Unity Theatre, Albert Dock, Walker Art Gallery, Liverpool PRIDE, Pagoda Arts, Knowsley Feelgood Festival, Knowsley Flower Show, Southport Flower Show, International Beatleweek and Liverpool Comedy Festival all featured, alongside Culture Liverpool’s very own Tonight At Noon, Mersey River Festival and Liverpool International Music Festival, plus many more!